sigasi/sigasi_insights/content/manual/eclipse/setup.md

 The Eclipse plugin has the following characteristics:

-* Recommended if you are using Eclipse already
+* Can be useful if you are using Eclipse already
 * Easily plugged into your existing Eclipse platform
 * Complete freedom to add and configure plugins
 * Over one thousand other Eclipse plugins to choose from
 * Support for C, C++, Tcl, and other languages
 * Support for many version control systems

+When updating an existing installation, you need to extra care to diasble the option _Contact all update sites during install to find required software_.
+Not doing so might break your installation.

 ## Sigasi Studio Custom Installation